B.A English Hobart College 1984

 North Carolina in 2012-13 had the ACC men’s and women’s swimmers of the year in the same season for the first time since 1996.
 From 2007-08 through 2010-11, both teams finished second in the ACC for four straight years.

-Litzinger has been involved in all aspects of the North Carolina program with his primary responsibilities coaching the middle-distance group and heading up Carolina’s recruiting efforts.
+Litzinger was involved in all aspects of the North Carolina program with his primary responsibilities coaching the middle-distance group and heading up Carolina’s recruiting efforts.
 He is known as an innovative coach, a possessor of outstanding on-deck coaching techniques and a superior evaluator of talent.

 In seven seasons in Salt Lake City, Litzinger built the Utah men’s and women’s swimming and diving teams into two of the top teams in the Mountain West Conference and the nation.
 During his last year in Salt Lake City in 2006-07, the Utes had a particularly memorable season as the women went undefeated in dual meets at 10-0, upping their mark over three seasons to an impressive 28-1.
 Utah previously won three successive women’s Mountain West championships in a row from 2004-06.
 He won MWC women’s coach of the year honors in 2002 and 2006.